Bachelor of Arts in Sociology Online

 Courses

-For the College of Mount Saint Vincent’s Bachelor of Arts in Sociology online, the curriculum comprises 40 courses for a total of 120 credit hours, including five sociology core courses.
+For the University of Mount Saint Vincent’s Bachelor of Arts in Sociology online, the curriculum comprises 40 courses for a total of 120 credit hours, including five sociology core courses.

 Credit Hours: 3